-- 13. In the event of a vacancy occurring on the Board, the Secretary, upon instructions from the Board in session, shall advise Council and request that a new member be appointed to fill the vacancy under the conditions contained in the Public Libraries Act. - 14.
-In the event of a vacancy occurring during the year in office of Chair or Vice-Chair, the Board at its first regular meeting thereafter shall elect a new Chair or Vice-Chair to serve for the remainder of the elected time in that office.
+In the event of a vacancy occurring on the Board, the Secretary, upon instructions from the Board in session, shall advise the Clerk of the City of Hamilton and request that a new member be appointed to fill the vacancy under the conditions contained in the Public Libraries Act.

+In the event of a vacancy occurring during the year in the office of Chair or Vice-Chair, the Board at its first regular meeting thereafter shall elect a new Chair or Vice-Chair to serve for the remainder of the elected time in that office.